 ‘Vegan cars’ are not a new phenomenon.
 For years, animal rights organisations such as People for the Ethical Treatment of Animals (PETA) pressured carmakers to develop vegan car interiors.
 Tesla was one of those companies that listened – the Model 3, for instance, is free of leather, including the steering wheel.
 Other vegan-friendly cars include the Renault Twizy, Nissan Leaf, and BMW i3 BEVs.

 Resource-efficient leather alternatives are certainly gaining momentum in the automotive industry.
 BMW, named sector leader in the Dow Jones Sustainability Indices 2020, this month vowed to reduce its carbon footprint ‘significantly’ by 2030 as it focuses on using sustainable materials.
 This includes synthetic leather with biobased raw materials, 100% recycled polyester textiles and cork particles.

 The Munich-based carmaker has also partnered with Mexican startup and textile company Desserto, which creates ‘vegan cactus leather’ made from pulverised cactus fibres.
-BMW’s recent investment in another startup, Natural Fiber Welding, also shows the company’s fervour to use plant-based materials.
+BMW’s recent investment in another startup, Natural Fiber Welding, also shows the company’s fervour to use vegan-friendly plant-based materials.

 ‘We are setting new standards for sustainable premium quality by rethinking materials and focusing on resource-efficient alternatives and renewable materials with strong dismantling capability,’ said Stefan Floeck, BMW’s head of development body, exterior and interior.
 ‘We are following a consistent path towards holistically sustainable product development, responsible use of resources and transformation into a circular economy.’